A bride was usually chosen by the bridegroom's father.

 John 14:2-3

-When the groom is asked when the wedding is to be, the traditional response is, 'Only my father knows the day and the hour!'
+When the groom is asked when the wedding is to be, the traditional response was, 'Only my father knows the day and the hour!'

 When the bridegroom's father was satisfied with the work done by the bridegroom on the new home and the chuppah he would release his son to gather up his bride.